FEDERAL DISABILITY LAWYERS

-The Federal Employees Retirement System (FERS) is the current retirement system.
-It replaced the Civil Service Retirement System (CSRS) in 1987.
-However, you may be covered by CSRS if you started working for the federal government prior to 1987.
+The Federal Employees Retirement System (FERS) replaced the Civil Service Retirement System (CSRS) in 1987.
+However, you may be covered by CSRS if you started working for the federal government prior to that year.
 We will help you determine which system covers your disability retirement benefits.

 Finally, the agency you work for must state that it could not accommodate your medical condition in the position you are currently working and that it doesn’t have a position at your pay grade open that is close by where you could work with your disability.
 Also, the disability does not have to have happened on the job for you to be eligible.